NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 Diffracted Orders of a Triangular/Hexagonal Lattice
 ---------------------------------------------------

 While it is straightforward to compute the diffracted orders of a square lattice, a triangular/hexagonal lattice requires some care.
 This is because Meep only supports a rectilinear cell lattice.
 It is therefore not possible to directly simulate the unit cell of a triangular lattice.
 The workaround is to use a (rectilinear) *supercell* but then the diffracted orders must be defined differently in order to correspond exactly to those of the actual unit cell.
-This is because the supercell introduces artificial orders which may not be physical and thus carry no power.
+This is because the supercell introduces artificial orders which are not physical and thus carry no power.
 As a demonstration, we will compute the transmitted orders of a 2D grating with triangular lattice.
-We will verify that only the "real" orders contain nonzero power whereas the artificial ones (artifacts of the supercell) contain none.
+We will verify that only the "real" orders contain nonzero power whereas the artificial ones contain zero power.

 As shown in the left side of the figure below, the lattice vectors of a triangular lattice are $\vec{a_1} = (\Lambda,0)$ and $\vec{a_2}=(\frac{\Lambda}{2},\frac{\sqrt{3}}{2}\Lambda)$ where $\Lambda$ is the lattice periodicity.
 The unit cell is marked by the dotted silver line.
 The [reciprocal lattice vectors](https://en.wikipedia.org/wiki/Reciprocal_lattice#Two_dimensions) are $\vec{b_1}=\frac{2\pi}{\Lambda}(1,-1/\sqrt{3})$ and $\vec{b_2}=\frac{2\pi}{\Lambda}(0,2/\sqrt{3})$.
 An in-plane ($xy$) diffracted order of the unit cell can be defined as $\vec{k_\parallel}=m_1\vec{b_1}+m_2\vec{b_2}$ where $m_1$ and $m_2$ are integers.